 Why Choose Cooper to Treat Acoustic Neuroma

 Experience in treating acoustic neuroma, particularly with surgery, has been shown to be a key factor in producing good patient outcomes and minimizing the risk of complications.

-As part of South Jersey’s only tertiary-care, academic medical center, Cooper’s ENT specialists have extensive experience in treating this relatively rare condition, and they are on the leading edge of the latest medical and surgical advances for doing so.
+As part of South Jersey’s only tertiary-care, academic health system, Cooper’s ENT specialists have extensive experience in treating this relatively rare condition, and they are on the leading edge of the latest medical and surgical advances for doing so.

 Risk Factors for Acoustic Neuroma

 - Continuous exposure to loud noise, such as music or work-related noise

 - Exposure to neck or face radiation, which can lead to the development of an acoustic neuroma years later

 Bilateral acoustic neuromas are associated with a disease called neurofibromatosis type 2 (NF2), which runs in families:

 - People with NF2 are at higher risk of developing bilateral acoustic neuromas